 Given: A line segment AB and a point P that lies out of the line segment AB

-To construct a line that is perpendicular to line AB that passes through point P.
+To construct a line that is parallel to line AB that passes through point P.

 - Step 1: Choose any point X on the line segment AB and join it to point P as shown.